-pennsylvania man Charged in scheme to steal funds intended for wife's dialysis
+pennsylvania man sentenced for scheme to steal funds intended for wife's dialysis

-The case was investigated by the Federal Bureau of Investigation and is being prosecuted by Assistant United States Attorney Mary E. Crawley.
+The case was investigated by the Federal Bureau of Investigation and was prosecuted by Assistant United States Attorney Mary E. Crawley.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA